 - When done baking, finished wings will be golden and crispy with an internal temperature of 165°F. Remove from oven and toss with syrupy sticky wing sauce.

-- Serve over rice with a sprinkle of sesame seeds, chopped roasted peanuts, cilantro and green onion.
+- Serve over rice with a sprinkle of sesame seeds, chopped roasted peanuts, cilantro, green onion a grind of black pepper and sea salt.
 Any excess marinade will soak right into the rice.

 There are about 12 chicken wing drumettes and wingettes in a pound.
 Whole chicken wings will yield about 6 wings in a pound.